NicholasBoll/cypress-storybook/README.md

 Knobs are also supported.
 It is possible to create a story where all properties are knob imports and change those inputs during a test.

+Actions are supported as well.
+All emitted actions are collected and can be investigated using the `cy.loggedActions` command.

 An example Cypress file might look like this:

 ```js